 In a study conducted in 2014, 60 overweight women drank five hundred milliliters of water along with their usual water intake for eight weeks.

 They did this before breakfast, then lunch, and then dinner.
-The subjects’ body mass index, body fat, and overall weight all decreased.
+The subjects’ body mass index, body fat, and overall weight decreased.
 Additionally, they reported decreased appetite.

 Calorie Burn Is Increased By Water